shapeshed/jekyll.shapeshed.com/_posts/2008-06-11-prevent_your_ssh_connection_from_freezing.md

 ---
 layout: post
 title: Prevent your SSH connection from freezing
-excerpt: "Recently I was finding that my SSH connection to a Media Temple (dv) Centos 5 server was freezing.
+description: "Recently I was finding that my SSH connection to a Media Temple (dv) Centos 5 server was freezing.
 Creating a local config file fixed it.
 For anyone else suffering the same problem here's how to do it. "
 categories: [Media Temple, Linux]
 ---
 ## The Issue